jsonfx/jsonfx/README.markdown

 	// link the settings objects to share resolver strategies and name lookup cache var writer = new JsonWriter(new DataWriterSettings(reader.Settings) { PrettyPrint=true });

-#### Build REST services using dependency injection to configuring automatic serialization detection
+#### Build REST services using dependency injection to configure auto-serializer selection

 	// setup once for the lifespan of the application